RU-CS440-SUMMER2018/assignment1/README.md

 * `pathsPerMaze` are teh number of paths per maze you want to report
 * `outputFile` is the file where your report will be saved after all paths of each maze complete
 * mazes are differentiated by the file of the maze, the heuristic function used, and the hueristic weight used

+The default port is 8080, if you want to use another port, change the value of `port` in `$PRACSYS_PATH/python/report.py`

 In this directory, run the following command to automate generating the report outlined in the assignment: